AnnaKiniova/rsschool-cv/cv.md

 >	With its feet cuts through the path it follows.

 ## Programming skills:
-**Turbo Pascal, Delphi 7**
+**Turbo Pascal, Delphi 7, JavaScript, HTML 5, CSS 3**

-I'm a newcomer in front-end development and best parts of code are just to be developed.
+## Code examples:
+Please, find exaples of code at https://github.com/AnnaKiniova

 ## Education:
 1. __*BSUIR*__ faculty of telecommunication systems - 2005- 2010
 1. __*MSLU*__ - 2010 - 2012
 1. Brocade, Ixia, Ruckus sales expert and technical support engineer courses - 2015
 1. Codeacademy HTML CSS - 2019
+1. RS School 2019Q1 - certificate

 ## Level of English:
 **B2**
 * __*Cambridge FCE*__ - grade B (corresponds to B2) - 2010
 * Graduated from __*MSLU*__ retraining deparment in 2012
-* Participatede in __*"Work and Travel"*__ program in 2008
+* Participated in __*"Work and Travel"*__ program in 2008
-* Took part in project translation for the EU
+* Took part in projects translations for the EU in 2010-2019